Asphalt Sidingin Maryland

 • Difficult to repair without leaving visible patches

-• Often requires replacement of entire sections when damaged
+• Often requires the replacement of entire sections when damaged

 Obsolescence